Application ID: 10626

 - COMSOL Multiphysics® and

-- either the Batteries & Fuel Cells Module, Chemical Reaction Engineering Module, Corrosion Module, Electrochemistry Module, or Electrodeposition Module
+- Batteries & Fuel Cells Module, Chemical Reaction Engineering Module, Corrosion Module, Electrochemistry Module, or Electrodeposition Module

 The combination of COMSOL® products required to model your application depends on several factors and may include boundary conditions, material properties, physics interfaces, and part libraries.
 Particular functionality may be common to several products.
 To determine the right combination of products for your modeling needs, review the Tabela de Especificações and make use of a free evaluation license.
 The COMSOL Sales and Support teams are available for answering any questions you may have regarding this.